 HDR.
 Oh that word.
 A word that is either famous or infamous, taboo or revered depending on what circle you are a part of or stumble onto.
-HDR has been through a lot in the past few years no doubt and one thing I’ve noticed is that every photographer seems to go through nearly the exact same stages in their process.
+HDR photography has been through a lot in the past few years no doubt and one thing I’ve noticed is that every photographer seems to go through nearly the exact same stages in their process.
 I see these stages all the time.
 On Google+, on Twitter, on blogs and forums around the interwebs.
 You can look at picture and the photographers description of the image and just about instantly spot which stage they are in.
 In this article, I’ll go through these various stages.
 If you love HDR photography, perhaps I can help you skip some of the steps.

 Before we begin, let me say this: I still love and respect good HDR photography.
 It definitely has it’s place in my bag of tricks and it will not go away.
 I still use it from time to time and always will.
 This is just a light hearted post and is mostly making fun of myself.